-I am certainly not the first person to say that learning a language can be difficult, based on a lot of factors, but there are some very clever ways people have developed to overcome this difficulty.
-Personally, I have tried (and failed) with a lot of different ways, but I think some lessons learned are universal; they are:
+I am certainly not the first person to say that learning a language can be difficult, based on a lot of factors, but there are is a broad range of perspectives that can hep you on your journey.

 Things to Consider:

-You have to understand the 'what' and the 'why' of your potential learning.
+You have to understand the what/why of your potential learning.
 Are you learning for fun, or for work?
 Is it an ancestral language, if not, what draws you to the language you want to learn?
 Has it always been a passion for you, or do you only want to impress that certain someone in your LING 101 class?
 This is important because learning a language is an exercise in patience and consistency, in the moments when it's at its most difficult you want to still be able to find what makes it interesting, what brought you to it in the first place.

 Now that you have your foundation, if you haven't already, you need to actually pick a language!
-The options available to you, and the possible reasons to pick them, are as numerous as the people who speak them.
-I wont exhaust the list, but I will explain some of my own thought processes here:
+The options available to you are expansive, at least roughly 6000 languages:

 If you are having difficulties, make sure you aren't too hard on yourself.
 Have fun, learning these subjects is a great experience, and you never know where it will take you!